Return to the Blog Home Page

 To ensure breeding success, tawny owls also need to feel safe.
 They are much more susceptible to disturbance around their nest site than barn owls.

-Their nests should be out of prevailing winds, so face yours south east.
+Their nests should be out of prevailing winds, so face yours southeast.
 It needs to be at least three metres off the ground with branches nearby for fledgling chicks.
 These youngsters explore the world outside their nests by hopping along the branches long before they can fly.
 This behaviour is known as ‘branching’.

-Ideally a tawny owl box also needs to out of full sun, although most of the year this isn’t too much of a worry since tawny chicks have often fledged before the weather gets too warm.
+Ideally, a tawny owl box also needs to out of the full sun, although most of the year this isn’t too much of a worry since tawny chicks have often fledged before the weather gets too warm.
 And the box needs to be sheltered to avoid being exposed to heavy rain.

 What size should a tawny owl nest box be

 I’ve noticed that designs of commercial tawny owl boxes, or boxes suggested by charities, offer too small a nesting space.
 These are usually just 25cm square at the base.
+I recommend a base that is at least 30x 35cm.

 Although tawny owls prefer a smaller nesting cavity than barn owls, the spaces inside most boxes on the market are usually too small for the male and female to sit together in early spring for their courtship and later egg-laying.